ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ### Results after you add clusters to vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingviewingclusters-adding-results}

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
-You can check the status of the deployment by viewing the deployment history on the **Summary** page of the instance.
+You can check the status of the deployment by viewing the deployment history on instance details page.
 2. When the cluster is ready to use, its status changes to **Available**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

 You can't change the cluster name.
-Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.
+Changing the cluster name might cause the add or delete ESXi servers operations in the cluster to fail.
 {: important}

 ## Procedure to view clusters in vCenter Server with Hybridity Bundle instances